arschles/go-in-5-minutes/site/README.md

 This folder has all the code to build the [Go in 5 Minutes website](https://www.goin5minutes.com).
 If you're looking for the Go In 5 Minutes example code and outlines, please see the [root directory](/).

+>Note: all of the Elm [code](./static/elm) and assets in here are unused.
+It was an experiment that I'll come back to :smile:

 # How the site works

 The complete site is composed of: